 Tomatoes are a part of many popular Indian dishes, and they’re certainly one of the best Indian food to increase memory power.

 - See, tomatoes contain lycopene.
-This is a powerful antioxidant that protects your neurons from inflammation and damage.
+This is a powerful antioxidant that protects your neurons from damage.

-It turns out, lycopene can activate certain genes in your body which regulate inflammation and brain growth.
+Lycopene can activate certain genes in your body which regulate inflammation and brain cell growth.

-Not only that, people with cognitive decline and Alzheimer’s seem to have low lycopene levels in their blood.
-Suggesting that lycopene might play a role in preventing cognitive decline.
+People who suffer from cognitive decline and Alzheimer’s seem to have low lycopene levels in their blood.
+Suggesting that lycopene might play a role in preventing certain neurological issues.

 #12 Black Lentils

-Black lentils, and lentils in general, belong among the most nutritious foods out there.
+Black lentils, and lentils in general, belong among the best vegan foods for memory.

-They are chock-full of fiber, vitamins, and minerals, all of which are critical for your brain performance and overall health.
+They are chock-full of fiber, vitamins, and minerals, all of which are critical for your brain performance.

 #13 Soy Yogurt